phuslu/log/README.md

 ### AsyncWriter

-To log to file asynchronously for performance stability, use `AsyncWriter`.
+To logging asynchronously for performance stability, use `AsyncWriter`.

 ```go
 log.DefaultLogger.Writer = &log.AsyncWriter{